chillenzer/mallocMC/README.md

 This project provides a framework for **fast memory managers** on **many core accelerators**.
-It is based on [alpaka](https://github.com/alpaka-group/alpaka) to run on many different accelerators and implements the *ScatterAlloc* algorithm.
+It is based on [alpaka](https://github.com/alpaka-group/alpaka) to run on many different accelerators and comes with multiple allocation algorithms out-of-the-box.
+Custom ones can be added easily due to the policy-based design.

 Usage
 -------